 ADL Aeronautical mobile service data link

+AMS Aeronautical mobile service

+MDL Maritime mobile service data link

+MMS Maritime mobile service

+Related ITU-R Recommendations and Reports

+Recommendation ITU-R M.1851 – Mathematical models for radiodetermination radar systems antenna patterns for use in interference analyses

-AMS Aeronautical mobile serviceThe ITU Radiocommunication Assembly,
+The ITU Radiocommunication Assembly,

 considering

-a) that systems and networks operating in the aeronautical mobile service (AMS) are used for broadband, airborne data-links to support remote sensing, e.g. earth sciences, land management, energy distribution, etc., applications;
+a) that systems and networks operating in the aeronautical mobile service (AMS) and in the maritime mobile service (MMS) are used in national as well as international airspace, in accordance with the radio regulations, for broadband, data-links including aircraft to aircraft links, to support carious applications such as remote sensing, e.g. earth sciences, land management, energy distribution, etc., ;

-b) that systems and networks operating in AMS are also used for narrow-band, airborne data-links;
+b) that systems and networks operating in AMS and MMS are also used for narrow-band, airborne data-links;

+c) that systems and networks operating in the maritime mobile service (MMS) are used in national and international waters, in accordance with the radio regulations, for broadband, maritime data-links including ship to aircraft links, to support various applications as remote sensing, e.g. earth sciences, land management, energy distribution, etc;

-c) that the physics of the propagation of electromagnetic energy, the availability of hardware components, etc., within the 4 400-4 990 MHz frequency range facilitates the use of current or planned operating systems and networks for such applications,
+d) that the physics of the propagation of electromagnetic energy, the availability of hardware components, etc., within the 4 400-4 990 MHz frequency range facilitates the use of current or planned operating systems and networks for such applications,

 recognizing